Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 The first thing you should do when you face an issue is to read error messages carefully, but an error message could quickly disappear when you do some actions in vim.
 In this case, you can use the `:message` command to bring the message back.

 However, it's not possible to easily copy the message or have the result window open while troubleshooting.
-To solve this problem, you can load messages into a buffer using this function ([source wiki](https://vim.fandom.com/wiki/Append_output_of_an_external_command)).
+To tackle this problem, you can load messages into a buffer using this function ([source wiki](https://vim.fandom.com/wiki/Append_output_of_an_external_command)).

 ```vim
 function!
 TabMessage(cmd)